DamCB/mu_spim_web/content/mu_spim_rubber_release.md

 _Light sheet microscopy was initially developed in the early XX<sup>th</sup>
 century and rediscovered by Ernst Steltzer group at EMBL (Heidelberg) about ten years ago.
-Refitted with modern instrumentation and detectors, it gave birth to a wealth of exceptional data in cell and develoment biology giving access to long terms 3D images.
+Refitted with modern instrumentation and detectors, it gave birth to a wealth of exceptional data in cell and development biology giving access to long terms 3D images.
 Go look it up, there are plenty of videos around._

 _In 2008, Corinne Lorenzo and I spent one week in Steltzer's lab, and Emmanuel Reynaud taught us the bases of light sheet microscopy.
-Comming back to the LBCMCP wher we both worked at the time, we build the first French light-sheet microscope._
+Coming back to the LBCMCP wher we both worked at the time, we build the first French light-sheet microscope._

 ![spim_x_foldscope](images/spim_plus_foldscope.png)